Overview of One Person Company (OPC) Registration

 Step 2: Obtain a Director Identification Number (DIN)

 It is a unique identification number issued by the Ministry of Corporate Affairs (MCA).
-Mandated under the Companies Cat, 2013, it is an essential number that legally recognizes the director in a company.
+Mandated under the Companies Act, 2013, it is an essential number that legally recognises the director in a company.
 The number is new and unique for every director.
-The application for DIN is filed on the MCA portal using SPICe+ Form known as (Simplified Proforma for Incorporating Company Electronically Plus on the MCA portal.
+The application for DIN is filed on the MCA portal using SPICe+ Form, known as (Simplified Proforma for Incorporating Company Electronically Plus on the MCA portal.

 Step 3: Reserve a Company Name

 After obtaining DSC and DIN, the next step is to choose the name for the company.
-The name has to be new, unique, not similar to any existing company.
-You also need to keep an eye that it does not infringe on any registered trademarks.
+The name has to be new, unique, and not similar to any existing company.
+You also need to keep an eye out for it not infringing on any registered trademarks.
 The proposed name of the company has to be checked for availability on the MCA portal.

 Step 4: Draft the Memorandum of Association (MoA)